 Time-lapse of the construction

-- Removal of sand from the lock chamber.
+- Removal of sand through floating pipelines to the depot

 Scheduled activities and obstructions

 For the construction of the new sea lock work and obstructions are planned.
 There are also planned activities and closures in connection with regular maintenance of the IJmuiden North Lock and Middle Lock.

 Activities and measures in relation to the construction of the IJmuiden New Sea Lock